javirandor/javirandor.github.io/_pages/about.md

 <hr />

 <h4>Supervising students</h4>

+I have compiled some of my learnings supervising and executing research projects in [this document](https://docs.google.com/document/d/1lZK_WUcAVSSjJ3vEf0Ruh50IVQXjA5Rul2rMdrjWLWs/edit?usp=sharing).
+It contains tips that can be helpful for students and mentors.
+Feel free to share it around if you find it useful!

 I am always looking forward to supervising motivated students, though my availability is currently mostly restricted to ETH students.
 If you are interested, please send me a brief email to javier.rando[at]ai.ethz.ch outlining your motivation and highlighting any relevant previous work.

 <h4>For Language Models</h4>